 Birchbox understands that their website is the home base for their business.
 They’ve created a beautiful SEO web design.
 It’s optimized for visibility in search engines as well as user experience and conversions.

 When Birchbox was in its infancy, they were not only an unknown brand.
-They were basically creating a whole new product/service category through subscription structure.
+They were basically creating a whole new product/service category through a subscription structure.

 They were one of the first to offer subscription boxes in any category.